-In the building and construction trades, apprenticeship programs combine on-the-job training with classroom instruction to train individuals to become skilled craftspeople.
+Apprenticeship is employment.
 An apprentice is paid to work on construction sites.
 On-the-job training is provided and supervised by trades’ professionals.
-On-the-job training is supplemented with classroom training provided by individual trade unions at either local or regional facilities.
-In Rhode Island, construction trades apprenticeship programs range from 3-5 years.
 After completing all the requirements, the apprentice becomes a journey-level craftsperson.

 At a local level, each apprenticeship program is administered by Joint Apprenticeship Training Committees (JATCs), made up of equal numbers of employer and employee representatives in the specific trade or craft.
 Apprenticeship programs and their standards are developed by the training committees and then approved by the RI Department of Labor and Training.
 Individual employers or employer associations can also sponsor apprenticeship programs.
 Only apprenticeships registered with the RI Department of Labor and Training guarantee quality training and career opportunities.

 Building Futures prepares you for an apprenticeship in a trade that performs large scale construction (not home building).
 It’s complicated, fast paced, and involves all of the skilled trades (carpenter, laborer, plumber, painting, electrician, etc) to complete a large construction project such as a high-rise office building, major bridge or new public school building.
 Learn more about where Building Futures’ alumni work.

 Building Futures serves low-income adults from diverse urban communities.
 Learn more about eligibility.

 Building Futures doesn’t offer GED classes, but we can refer to you a reputable local program.

 It takes just under three months to complete the program from Application to Graduation.